Procaseycash/mongoose-query-builder/README.md

- // Schema definition for query reister
+ // Schema definition for query register

    // This returns array of generated query parameters to use.
    // You can assign to see the query names.